Skip to content

 dataset = ls.Dataset.create()

-# You can load data also from cloud storage
+# You can load data directly from a folder

 dataset = ls.Dataset.load()